SwissEduHack/LiveCode-Extension-iOS-SpeechSynthetizer/README.md

 Open *LiveCode* and go to *Tools -> Extension Builder*, open the *.lcb* file.
 Then, at the bottom, click on *Package*.
 That will generate a *.lce* file.

 ### Install the extension
-Then you have it in your LiveCode project from the menu in *Tools -> Extension Manager* then *Add* and select the *.lce* file.
+Then you have to add it to your LiveCode project from the menu in *Tools -> Extension Manager* then *Add* and select the *.lce* file.
 It will add the librairy *Speech synthetizer iOS*.

 ## Documentation